Festivals in Nepal and its Celebation Dates

 Music

-Music is also one of the ways to show our emotions during the festival.
-The folk music of Nepal is very famous.
-You can observe the folk music of Nepal during programs and festivals.
+Music is also one way to express our emotions during the Festival.
+Nepali folk music is very famous.
+You can observe it during programs and festivals.
 The instruments used for playing folk music are handmade and traditional.
-Some of the famous musical instruments are Madal, sarangi, and Bansuri.
-These musical instruments add traditional spice to the music.
-The most famous form of music in Nepal is Khaijadi and Dohori.
-These forms of music were used as the mesa of expressing emotions among one another.
-People play this music during festivals.
+Some of my favorite musical instruments are Madal, sarangi, and Bansuri.

 Feast